Limoges Cathedral: 19th-century completion and restoration

 A major restoration of both the exterior and interior of the church, including the completion of the upper portion of the north transept of the church was carried out between 1847 and 1852 by the architect Pierre Prosper Chabrol.
 The church was formally listed as an historic monument of France in 1862.

-Work to finally complete the church began in 1876 and was finished on August 12, 1888.
+Work to complete the church began in 1876 and was finished on August 12, 1888.
 The three upper storeys of the bell-tower were completed, and three traverses were added to the nave to complete the original medieval plan.
 A narthex was added to create a connection with the porch of the bell tower, and other modifications of materials and colour were made to assure that the appearance of the church was harmonious, even after eight hundred years of modifications.

+2005 explosion

 A powerful explosion of a terrorist device attached to a gas canister took place in 2005, and damaged more than three thousand pieces of stained glass.
 Restoration of the glass in the windows was still underway in 2020.